lcnr/notes/opaque-types/status-quo.md

 ## member constraints

 Given a member constraint `'m in ['c0, 'c1, 'static]` we have to equate `'m` with one of the choice regions as this is necessary for us to name `'m` in the final `type_of` the opaque.
-While we could avoid equality by introducing `glb` or `lub` regions, all regions used by the opaque must be uniquely constrained by its params.
+While we could avoid equality by introducing `lub` regions, all regions used by the opaque must be uniquely constrained by its params.

-We want the impact of this to be a small as possible, by adding the weakest constraints necessary.
-It is only possible to add additional outlives constraints, discarding existing ones is unsound.
+We want to add the weakest constraints necessary to avoid unnecessary errors.
+We may only add additional outlives constraints, discarding existing ones is unsound.

-Given that the choice region will have to be a free region and the only additional errors we can get from using a suboptimal one are due to missing `universal_region_relations`.
+The choice region will have to be a free region.
+This means the only additional errors we can get from using a suboptimal one are due to missing `universal_region_relations`.

 We filter the choice regions `'c` to regions which are larger than `'m`.
 For all universal regions `'lower` with `'m: 'lower`, we require the assumption `'c: 'lower`.
+Equating `'m` with an already smaller universal region does not work.

 We also have to make sure that the equality constraints on `'m` does not introduce any new outlives constraints between free regions.
 FOr everything that's currently larger than `'m`, make sure it's also larger than the `'c`.
 For all free regions `'upper` with `'upper: 'm`, we require the assumption `'upper: 'c`.
 We later constraining `'m: 'c` each `'upper: 'm` results in a transitive `'upper: 'c` bound.